d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 Since the equality operator `==` is datatype-sensitive (e.g. an `int` and a `float32` are never equal), we also need to convert both to the same type (we pick `float32`).
-The result is an NDArray containing entries of 0 (false) and 1 (true).
+The result is an ndarray containing entries of 0 (false) and 1 (true).
 Taking the mean yields the desired result.

 ```{.python .input  n=11}